-Increasingly, major neutron and x-ray facilities choose to store their data in the NeXus data format.
+Increasingly, major neutron and X-ray facilities have chosen to store their data in the NeXus data format.
 Since 2006, NeXus has undergone substantial refocusing, refinement and enhancement as described in this paper.

-Historically, neutron and x-ray facilities choose to store their data in a plethora of home-grown data formats.
+Historically, neutron and X-ray facilities choose to store their data in a plethora of home-grown data formats.
 This scheme has a number of drawbacks addressed by NeXus:

-- It makes the life of traveling scientists unnecessarily difficult as they have to deal with multiple files in different formats, file converters and such in order to extract scientific information from the data. - An unnecessary burden is imposed on data analysis software producers as they have to accommodate so many different formats. - The whole idea of open access to data is sabotaged if the data is in a format which cannot be easily understood. - Modern high speed detectors produce data at such a rate that many older single image storage schemes become impractical and an efficient container format is a necessity.
+- It makes the life of traveling scientists unnecessarily difficult as they have to deal with multiple files in different formats, file converters and such in order to extract scientific information from the data. - An unnecessary burden is imposed on data analysis software producers as they have to accommodate so many different formats. - The whole idea of open access to data is sabotaged if the data is in a format which cannot be easily understood. - Scientific integrity is jeopardized if the data cannot be understood.
+Or important elements are missing. - Modern high speed detectors produce data at such a high rate that many older single image storage schemes have become impractical and an efficient container format is a necessity.

 The first necessity for a data format is a physical file format: how is the data written to disk?
 Rather than inventing yet another format, NeXus chose HDF5 as the binary container format.
-HDF5 is efficient, self describing, platform independent, in the public domain and well supported by both commercial and free software tools.
+HDF5 is efficient, self-describing, platform-independent, in the public domain and well supported by both commercial and free software tools.